-IAH Members will be entitled to six services per month.
-A Household Membership will be entitled to 10 services per month.
+IAH Members will be entitled to as many as six services per month.
+A Household Membership will be entitled to as many as10 services per month.
 On the average, a service should be completed in no more than two hours.

 Transportation to and from necessary venues will be available to members by responsible volunteers.
-Requests for transportation must be made three days in advance of the time needed.
+Requests for transportation should be made at least three days in advance of the time needed.
 Emergency requests will be handled on a case by case basis.
 A nominal charge may be assessed in certain circumstances.

 Errands (grocery store, drug store, post office, dry cleaners, beauty salon, etc.)